What is Idiopathic Hypersomnia (IH)?

 Other causes of Hypersomnia

 The doctor will also want to understand if you’re self-medicating, or taking any non-prescription drugs, including recreational ones.
 These may be the cause of some of your problems.
-If you end up having an over-night test, this will be checked through blood and urine tests. you need to be very honest and open with the the doctors who usually are very non-judgemental.
+If you end up having an over-night test, this will be checked through blood and urine tests.

 Also, Insomnia may cause EDS but as good quality night-time sleep is part of the diagnosis, regular insomnia will rule out a diagnosis of IH.
 Insomnia can co-exist with Narcolepsy though, and is a useful differentiator.